ifsheldon/tensor-network-notes/README.md

 A few points to note:

 * The code should primarily live in notebooks, not Python scripts.
 We use `nbdev` to export useful code from notebooks to `tensor_network` package for reusability.
+* Run `pre-commit install`, or `uv run pre-commit install` if your shell doesn't autodetect venv

 ## Acknowledgements